Welcome to PARKER.

 SONNET, PURE POETRY

 The Sonnet represents a veritable best seller.
-Inspired by great models of the past, it sensitively incorporates new, cutting edge technology.
+Inspired by great models of the past, it sensitively incorporates cutting edge of new technology.

-A vintage year, which brought a wave of new creations.
+A vintage year, a wave of new creations.
 The Parker Vector rollerball makes its much-applauded appearance, followed by the Vector fountain pen, ballpoint pen, and pencil.

-The Duofold collection continues to astonish with its enduring knack for constant renewal: Pearl and Black are added to the already lavish choices.
+The Duofold collection continues to astonish with its enduring knack for constant renewal: Pearl and Black are added to the already lavish choice.